vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:class:: byte

-   Byte data.
+   Byte class on the architecture.
    A byte is 8-bit wide.

-   This type SHALL be trivial and standard-layout.
+   This type is trivial and standard-layout.

 .. cpp:function:: static constexpr std::size_t byte::size() noexcept